Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Going a step further, Hooker’s arm is both strong enough and noticeably elastic.
 He’s shown he can mix pace and touch on his throws to a degree.
 He’s not a purely linear thrower and can drop passes into buckets after launching with good velocity.

 Hooker has the elasticity to layer throws over defenders with velocity as well.
-Moreover, he adjusts throwing angles to a degree and generates adequate velocity off-platform.
+Moreover, he has the elasticity to adjust throwing angles to a degree, and he’s able to generate adequate velocity off-platform.

 Hooker’s arm elasticity and strength, combined with his athleticism and size, grant him notable creation capacity.
 With his size, Hooker can slip through sacks and stay on his feet, and he has the athleticism to create beyond that.

 Hooker has exceptional short-area burst, as well as solid speed when he hits open space.
 Additionally, he shows off impressive short-area twitch and foot speed for his size.
-Hooker can levy quick cuts and make single defenders miss, and can immediately generate momentum in congestion.
+Hooker can levy quick cuts, make single defenders miss, and immediately generate momentum in congestion.

 Expanding on Hooker’s creation capacity, the Tennessee QB shows glimpses of impressive creative instincts, with which he can maximize his traits.
 Hooker can keep his eyes up as a scrambler and take advantage of late windows on plays.

-In a similar vein, he has an awareness of how his ability as a runner can draw defenders in.
+In a similar vein, Hooker has an awareness of how his ability as a runner can draw defenders in.
 He’ll actively attempt to manipulate defenders and hit open WRs shortly after.
+He’s not quite an elite athlete, and his ACL tear may raise more questions regarding his retained athleticism, but he has more than enough mobility to pose a threat on the ground.

 Hooker’s off-platform ability helps solidify his off-script utility.
 He’s shown to effectively torque his hips off-platform, even when rolling to his left.
 In these scenarios, Hooker flashes the ability to keep his shoulders level on the run and maintain accuracy.